Workers Architecture

 • Built visually: Drag-and-drop Canvas with node types (API calls, logic blocks, vector search, etc.)

-• Composable: Can be used as "Skills" within Universal Workers
+• Composable: Can be embedded as "Skills" within AI Workers

 • Modular: Each node can use its own connector and execute independently